• Published 30 Jan 2023

 Heat Shrink Connectors

 Heat shrink connectors or splices are a form of tubing used to join cabling together or to connect it to power outlets.
 They are available in various sizes and colours.
-Typically made from versatile materials like polyolefin, they usually feature a dual wall design, with a shrinkable outer layer and an inner which will melt into place when heat is applied to create a strong, watertight seal.
+Typically made from versatile materials like polyolefin, they feature a dual wall design with a shrinkable outer layer and an inner which will melt into place when heat is applied to create a strong, watertight seal.

 Heat Shrink Wrap